Producers and holders

-- any related documents, eg ‘carrier schedules’ (list of carriers when there is more than one), records of rejected loads
+- any related documents, for example ‘carrier schedules’ (list of carriers when there is more than one), records of rejected loads

-If these documents aren’t accurate or complete, you must keep a record of any missing information.
+If these documents are not accurate or complete, you must keep a record of any missing information.

 You must meet extra requirements in these situations.

 You must follow the guidance on rejected loads if your hazardous waste is rejected by the destination site you sent it to.

 You must meet the requirements for carriers if you transport any hazardous waste from your own or another business.